 A banjo was used on the original recording, but during live performances Keith Hopwood used a Gretsch Country Gentleman which could mute strings as needed to duplicate the banjo sound.
 At one point his guitar was stolen and he used a feather duster under the strings of the substitute guitar.

 Apparently a feather duster wasn't always available.
-Check out :04 - :07 in this YouTube video of the Hermits on a TV show in 1965 ...
+Check out the opening in this YouTube video of the Hermits on a TV show in 1965 ...
 Keith is using a towel of some kind under the strings.
 There's always YouTube, if you want the full original song, original Herman's Hermits performing it, or the current LIVE version.

 Came across your website.
 Seen videos of your performance, and have attended Herman’s Hermits concerts before.
 I wanted to ask you two questions: